nec-research/fact-linking/README.md

 ### Benchmark Datasets

-The benchmark dataset will be released as soon as we get an approval from our legal team.
+The datasets are released with the same license as this repository.
+You can find our data [here](https://huggingface.co/datasets/gorjanradevski/oie-knowledge-graph-linking).

-### Wikidata KG embeddings
+### Wikidata Knowledge Graph embeddings

-The Wikidata KG embeddings are needed for inference, and will be released with the models.
+The Wikidata Knowledge Graph embeddings are needed for inference, and will be released with the models.

 ## Inference